Details

 1. A direct link was established between Min Aung Hlaing’s Moscow visit and the introduction of Global Top Link Technologies to Russian suppliers.

-2. The cooperation has evolved from simple sales into a domestic licensing deal, signaling a long-term transfer of drone manufacturing technology to Myanmar.
+2. The cooperation has evolved from simple sales into a domestic licensing deal, signalling a long-term transfer of drone manufacturing technology to Myanmar.

 3. A reconstructed timeline proves that this strategic partnership has persisted uninterrupted from 2020 through the 2021 coup to the present.